Rituals Jul 2, 2026 · 9 min read · Updated Jul 19, 2026

-Ho’oponopono: The Hawaiian Forgiveness Practice — Real History and Method
+Ho’oponopono: The Hawaiian Forgiveness Practice — Real Method

 Four sentences: I’m sorry.
 Please forgive me.
 Thank you.
 I love you.
 That is the entire visible practice of Ho’oponopono as the world knows it — and behind those four sentences stands one of the most profound reconciliation traditions humanity has produced, plus a modern story strange and moving enough to have carried it around the globe. 🌺